 Matt Skinner is a filmmaker, writer, director and producer whose award-winning career spans more than two decades with one of those being spent in Atlanta, Georgia.
-Now based out of the inspiring landscape of the Texas hill country, Skinner creates and distributes film and video projects in a variety of genres.
+Now based out of the inspiring landscape of the Rocky Mountains, Skinner creates and distributes film and video projects in a variety of genres.

 Matt credits much of his success to Academy Award-winning producer, Gray Frederickson along with late documentarian, Albert Maysles.
 As a mentor to Matt, Frederickson, who won an Oscar as Co-Producer of The Godfather Part II and for producing such great productions as The Outsiders, has helped his protégé develop his vast talent.
 With an attentive, empathic approach to the human condition, Matt’s work is recognized for evoking emotion and encouraging thought in his audience.